CommunityToolkit/WindowsCommunityToolkit/docs/controls/Expander.md

 * `Up` - from bottom to top
 * `Right` - from left to right
 * `Left` - from right to left

-### DisplayMode

-The `DisplayMode` property can take 2 values that will modify the behavior of the Expander control:

-* `Expand` - the content is either visible or collapsed (default)
-* `Overlay` - when the content is collapsed, an overlay content is shown

 ## Example Image